-Output Configuration At- tribute Туре Meaning oiio:BitsPerSample int Requests a rescaling to a specific bits per sample (such as writing 12-bit TIFFs). oiio:dither int If nonzero and outputting UINT8 values in the file from a source of higher bit depth, will add a small amount of random dither to combat the appearance of banding. oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by writing to memory rather than the file system. oiio:UnassociatedAlpha int If nonzero, any alpha channel is understood to be unassociated, and the EXTRASAMPLES tag in the TIFF file will be set to reflect this). tiff:write_exif int If zero, will not write any Exif data to the TIFF file.
+Output Configuration At- tribute Туре Meaning oiio:BitsPerSample int Requests a rescaling to a specific bits per sample (such as writing 12- bit TIFFs). oiio:dither int If nonzero and outputting UINT8 values in the file from a source of higher bit depth, will add a small amount of random dither to combat the appearance of banding. oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by writing to memory rather than the file system. oiio:UnassociatedAlpha int If nonzero, any alpha channel is understood to be unassociated, and the EXTRASAMPLES tag in the TIFF file will be set to reflect this). tiff:write_exif int If zero, will not write any Exif data to the TIFF file.
 (The default is 1.) tiff:half int If nonzero, allow writing TIFF files with half (16 bit float) pixels.
-The default of 0 will automatically translate to float pixels, since most non-OIIO applications will not properly read half TIFF files despite their being legal. tiff:ColorSpace string Requests that the file be saved with a non-RGB color spaces.
+The default of 0 will automatically translate to float pixels, since most non-OIIO applications will not properly read half TIFF files despite their being legal. tiff:ColorSpace string Requests that the RGB image be converted and saved in the TIFF file in a non-RGB color space.
 Choices are RGB, CMYK.
-(YCbCr, CIELAB, ICCLAB, ITULAB are not yet supported.) tiff:zipquality int A time-vs-space knob for zip compression, ranging from 1-9 (default is 6).
+(Note that YCbCr, CIELAB, ICCLAB, ITULAB are not yet supported for convertion.
+How- ever, if the oiio:ColorSpace is one of those, meaning that the image data is presumed to already be in that space, the TIFF PhotometricIn- terpretation tag will be set to convey this information.) tiff:zipquality int A time-vs-space knob for zip compression, ranging from 1-9 (default is 6).
 Higher means compress to less space, but taking longer to do so.
 It is strictly a time vs space tradeoff, the visual image quality is identical (lossless) no matter what the setting. tiff:RowsPerStrip int Overrides TIFF scanline rows per strip with a specific request (if not supplied, OIIO will choose a reasonable default). tiff:bigtiff int If nonzero, forces use of "bigtiff," a nonstandard extension that allows files to be more than 4 GB (default: 0). tiff:write_extrasamples int If zero, do NOT write the "EXTRASAMPLES" tag to the TIFF header.
 (The default is 1, which means write the tag.) tiff:write_iptc int If nonzero, write an IPTC data block to the TIFF file.
 (The default is 0, which means not to write an IPTC block.)